coreos/butane/docs/development.md

 ## Bumping spec versions

-Up to this point in FCCT development, FCC versions and `base` versions have been 1:1 mapped onto Ignition specs, and we have not had any distro-specific sugar.
-This checklist therefore describes bumping the Ignition spec version, `base` version, and `config` version, while leaving the distro sugar version unchanged.
+This checklist describes bumping the Ignition spec version, `base` version, and `config` version.
 If your scenario is different, modify to taste.

 ### Stabilize Ignition spec version